zxcalc/zxlive/README.md

     cd zxlive
     pip install .

-Then, you can run a little demo by typing `python3 -m zxlive`.
+Then, you can run ZX Live by typing `python3 -m zxlive`.

-If you have trouble with the pip versions of the PySide2 Python bindings for Qt5 (I did), you can install them manually and skip the `pip install .` step above.
-For example, on Ubuntu run:

-    sudo apt install python3-pyside2.qtwidgets

-On mac, you should be able to do the same with:

-    brew install pyside2